 by Stacey Lett, Director of Operations – Eastern U.S. – Proactive Technologies, Inc.

-In business, if you encounter market “softness” and believe that the business level that you were previously operating at is now unsustainable – even if for a limited period – you might be tempted to first “cut labor costs” to extend short-term cash flow and/or make the balance sheet appear healthier in pressured by investors.
+In business, if you encounter market “softness” and believe that the business level that you were previously operating at is now unsustainable – even if for a limited period – you might be tempted to first cut time for training, then “cut labor costs” to extend short-term cash flow and/or make the balance sheet appear healthier for investors.
 It often becomes a slippery slope that can lead some organizations struggling to get off.
 Sometimes the pundits’ forecasts were inaccurate or the recovery is swifter than anticipated.
 Regardless, what appear as a benign short-term solution can have long-term repercussions as the market recovers and the employer is now struggling to regain the capacity the workers afforded, while watching opportunity slip by.

 Sometimes investments are made in machinery and technology during the lulls to get ready for the economic up-turn, but too rarely is any effort made to determine the level of each worker’s current capacity (i.e. what percent of the tasks they were hired to “expertly” perform) relative to the job they are currently in and what could be done to increase it to handle not only existing technology and processes, but the new technology and processes as well.
 One might even think about cross-training workers to build “reserve capacity.”